linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

   - 'Text inside single quotes'
 - `vig` select entire file
 - `vio` or `vao`
-  - I select text inside codeblocks A LOT, and I mean A LOT
+  - I select text inside code blocks A LOT, and I mean A LOT
   - So this is definitely one of my personal favorites
 - `vi` or `va` to see what other options are useful for you